 Implementation Date

-The Proposer indicated their view that if approved, DCP 387 should be implemented as soon as practicable and in any case by 1 April 2023, the next scheduled issuing of the DNO tariffs.
+The Proposer indicated their view that if approved, DCP 387 should be implemented as soon as practicable and in any case by no later than 01 April 2023, i.e., the next scheduled issuing of the DNO tariffs.

-The Working Group considered this further agreed to seek industry views on the question on whether the change should be implemented in either the first release after approval or on 01 April 2022.
+The Working Group considered this further and did not believe that a lead time for implementation to 01 April 2023 was required since there is no impact to tariffs and the models do not need to be updated as a consequence of this change.
+The Working Group agreed to seek industry views on a proposed implementation date, considering the necessary processes to obtain certification and ensure the correct tariffs can be applied from 01 April 2022.

-Question 9: Which of the following proposed implementation dates do you consider to be most appropriate:
+Question 9: What implementation date do you believe to be most appropriate for DCP 387?

-- First standard release following approval; or

-- 01 April 2022?

-Please provide supporting rationale for your choice.

 Consultation Questions